TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 - Started work on the Dispensing, User terminal, Actuation, and Power systems.
 - Conducted refinement of design as needed.

+I began assembling the Power subsystem and User terminal, carefully following the designs and making sure all components were correctly connected.
+I also started working on the Chip Dispensing Module, ensuring its mechanical parts were assembled correctly for efficient operation.

 ---

 ## Group meeting - 03/27 - 03/31